|

 10 minutes (practice!!!) |

-You will use what you learn from the oral presentations to create a written version of your project.
-The written version will follow APA style; here are some hepful tips on APA style, but I'll help you with any questions that you have.
+Your final paper will be much like your oral presentation, but in written form.
+That is, you will draw on the work you have done for the term project assignments all semester long to create an integrated presentation of your research question and the expeirment that you have proposed to address that question.
+The written version will follow APA style; here are some helpful tips on APA style, but I'll help you with any questions that you have.

 I view this assignment as a literature review that culminates in an experiment proposal.
-As such, it does not make much sense to write a paper with an Abstract, and Method, Results, and Discussion sections.
-You should have a title page and one 'section', essentially an introduction, that lays out the work that you have done all semester:
+As such, you do not HAVE to include an Abstract, Method, Results, and/or Discussion sections.
+But you may do so if you wish.
+Whatever makes sense to you and will make the writing process easiest.
+All that is required is a title page, and one 'section', essentially an introduction, that lays out the work that you have done all semester.
+Specifically, your paper should include:

 - the question that motivated your paper